abvadabra/rabbit-gui/README.md

 2. Navigate to the new folder called "rabbit-gui"
 3. Install Forge development workspace using `gradlew setupDecompWorkspace`
 4. Depending on your IDE:
-  * If you are using IDEA run `gradlew idea` command and import project as Gradle projet
+  * If you are using IDEA run `gradlew idea` command and import project as Gradle project
   * If you are using Eclipse run `gradlew eclipse` and open workspace at `/rabbit-gui/eclipse`
 5. In order to build project use command `gradlew build` and navigate to `/rabbit-gui/build/libs` for jar file